 For more information or to make a referral for traditional IOP/ OP, including the Adolescent IOP, call 215-451-7100.

 NET addresses Opiod Use Disorders in the IOP, OP, and Residential levels of care by offering one of three medications (suboxone, methadone, or vivotrol) in addition to intensive treatment .
 Click here for more information about treating Opiod use Disorders and Medication Assisted Treatment options at NET.

-The pilot is designed to integrate behavioral health with physical health care, increase consistent use of evidence-based practices, and improve access to high quality care.
+The program is designed to integrate behavioral health with physical health care, increase consistent use of evidence-based practices, and improve access to high quality care.
 In addition to quality mental health and/or substance use disorder treatment NET offers at the Spring Garden site, enhanced supports include same day access as needed; access to a physical health screen; care coordination with physical health and other community providers; access to case management and peer supports as needed; and improved coordination of care with an array of community partners.

 To access services, call 877-638-4581.

 Medication-Assisted Treatment (MAT) is an option that supports recovery for individuals diagnosed with an Opiod Use Disorder.
 This approach is most successful when combined with intensive treatment as provided in the IOP and OP programs.
 NET can also integrate medication to treat Opiod Use Disorder into the Residential level of care.

 Medication-Assisted Treatment (MAT) to support recovery is available at multiple NET locations.
 The largest is NET Steps, a program specifically dedicated to treating Opioid Use Disorders.
 NET Steps has two locations where either methadone, suboxone or vivotrol can be integrated into an individualized treatment protocol.
 Other support at NET Steps includes health screenings, peer support, psychiatric services as needed, referrals to appropriate medical services, and a children’s playroom to support parents who might otherwise not seek treatment.